Fun and Challenging Indoor Obstacle Course for Dogs

 Incorporating Olfactory Games

 To further enhance the mental stimulation, incorporate olfactory games into the course.
 This can include hiding scented objects or treats in different locations and encouraging your dog to use their sense of smell to locate them.
-You can also create scent trails or scent discrimination exercises to challenge your dog's scent detection abilities.
+You can also create scent or scent discrimination exercises to challenge your dog's scent detection abilities.
 These games will engage your dog's natural instincts and provide a rewarding mental workout.

 In conclusion, setting up an indoor obstacle course for your dog can be a fun and challenging activity that provides both physical and mental stimulation.
 By following the steps outlined in this article, you can create a comprehensive course that targets various skills and abilities.
 Remember to always prioritize your dog's safety, use positive reinforcement techniques, and make the training sessions enjoyable for your furry friend.
 With time and practice, your dog will thoroughly enjoy navigating through the obstacle course and gaining confidence along the way.